About legal age in Australia

 Using or possessing drugs like crystal meth (ice), ecstasy, heroin and cocaine is against the law at any age.

-In the Australian Capital Territory, you can have a small amount of cannabis for personal use at home if you’re over 18.
+In the Australian Capital Territory, you can have a small amount of cannabis for personal use at home if you’re aged over 18 years.
 But it’s against the law to store it where children can reach it.
 Using or possessing cannabis is against the law in all other states and territories.

 For more information

-- Hosting a teenage party: guide for parents
+- How to plan and host a teenage party: tips for parents

-There’s no safe level of alcohol use for children under the age of 18 years.
+The National Medical Health and Research Council (NHMRC) says that children under 18 years should have no alcohol at all.
+Health experts say teenagers shouldn’t use alcohol until they’re aged 18 or even 21 years.
 And it isn’t safe for anyone to use illegal drugs or smoke at any age.
 Alcohol and other drugs can affect children’s health, brain development, behaviour, schoolwork and relationships.

 Criminal responsibility

 The age of criminal responsibility is the age at which you can be arrested, charged and found guilty of breaking the law.
-In Australia the age of criminal responsibility is 10 years old.
+In Australia the age of criminal responsibility is 10 years, except in the Australian Capital Territory, where it’s 14 years.

 For children aged 10-13 years to be found guilty of breaking the law, it must be proved that they knew their behaviour was ‘seriously wrong’ at the time, not just ‘naughty’.